 Sample Research: The Entertainment Community Fund

 In 2022, TAG staff performed an assessment and evaluation of the current arts education and teaching artistry offerings through the Entertainment Community Fund formerly the Actors Fund and provided recommendations for areas of needed expansion and opportunity.
 This included a synthesis of TAG data already in hand from our previous work as well as interviews with stakeholders in both urban and rural settings, focus groups, introductions to arts education organizations across the country, and outlining a pipeline of career development opportunities through the Entertainment Community Fund Career Center.
-A final report of this research will be available in 2023.

 How it works: Contact TAG today for an initial planning meeting.
 We will discuss your organization’s needs, who in the field might best fit those needs, and how we can implement the best professional development for your organization.